HEPTHools/Adinkra/README.md

 Adinkra.m may be saved anywhere on your local machine and must then be installed as descried in the installation instruction below.

-## Tutorials

-Click [here](https://hepthools.github.io/Adinkra/Examples/) for various tutorials on how to use the functions of the adinkra.m package.

 ## Installation Instructions